ymoua27/ops-reading-note/ops-401/reading42.md

 ![alt text](image-3.png)

-Limiting admin privilidges to only users who need them will limit how many accounts Mimikatz can target.
+Limiting admin privileges' to only users who need them will limit how many accounts Mimikatz can target.

-By disabling password-caching, Mimkatz won't be able to gain acccess to the cache passwords.
+By disabling password-caching, Mimkatz won't be able to gain access to the cache passwords.